How to Leave the United States and Where to Go Next: 5 Easy Steps

 You will find American expats everywhere, especially in San Miguel de Allende.

-The transition is further eased by the availability of Americanized amenities and experiences.
+The transition is further eased by the availability of Americanised amenities and experiences.

-Given your amount of income and the time you are willing to spend there, it’s not hard to get a second residency and citizenship in Mexico .
+Given the lenient annual income and physical presence requirements, it’s not hard to get a second residency and citizenship in Mexico.

 2. Panama